lame-impala/params_ready/README.md

 The library also defines 'exists predicate' that filters records from certain table on existence or non-existence of related records in other table.
-Relation between the two tables is established in the `#related` block, with syntax equal as the one used for joins.
+Relation between the two tables is established in the `#related` block, with syntax equal to the one used for joins.
 If the relation is based on something more complex than equality of two columns, SQL literal, Arel node or a proc can be passed to the `#on` method.